iGUITest/GUIAutoBench/README.md

 # GUIAutoBench
-Benchmark for LLM-based GUI Task Automation
+A Large-scale Benchmark for Evaluating the Capability of LLMs on GUI Automation Task